Admissions and Assistantships

 Types of Assistance:

-- UGA Presidential Graduate Fellowships: This program provides exceptionally qualified graduate students enrolled at the University of Georgia with an annual twelve-month stipend of $24,000 with a reduced matriculation fee of just $25 per semester and the student activity fee each semester.
-The student must be fully engaged in graduate studies and may not hold any other employment.
-Students must be nominated by the Department.
+- UGA Presidential Graduate Fellowships: This program provides exceptionally qualified graduate students enrolled at the University of Georgia with an annual twelve month stipend and a reduced matriculation fee.
 More information can be found here.

 - Graduate Recruitment Opportunity assistantships: The GRO Assistantship is designed to include any entering graduate student who is considered first generation, educationally or economically disadvantaged, or has some aspects of a uniquely diverse background that add to his or her discipline of study.
 Departments nominate GRO candidates.
-The stipend and departmental hourly commitments for the GRO is approximately the same as for Graduate School Assistantships.
 More information may be found here.

 - Debate Program Assistantship: The department sponsors an assistantship for those qualified to work with the University's debate program.
-The debate program assistantship carries the same stipend as the departmental teaching assistantship.
-Continuance of the assistantship is dependent upon satisfactory progress toward the degree and work with the debate program.
 Please contact Dr. Edward Panetta, Director of Debate, for more information on the debate assistantship.

 - Research Assistantships: The availability and nature of research assistantships depends upon external grants that have been produced by faculty.
 The graduate coordinator will inform you of any individual faculty who may have need for funded research assistants.